Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Brain-inspired emotional empathy-driven Altruistic Decision-making Algorithm

-The affective empathy module consists of a recurrent interactive loop formed by the excitatory connection of mirror neuron clusters linking the perceptual and emotional regions.
-Due to the strict temporal correlation between emotions and external action and perception, the connections between the three clusters of neurons are strengthened.
+We employ a spiking neural network~\cite{maass1997networks} to model the emotional empathy module, which forms a recurrent interactive loop through excitatory connections between perception-mirror-emotion regions.
+Because of the strict temporal correlation between emotions and external action and perception, the connections between the three clusters of neurons are strengthened.
 Since the connections between the modules are bidirectional, it will be interactively and repeatedly facilitated to enhance the bidirectional connection weights.
-Therefore, we utilize spiking neural networks~\cite{maass1997networks} to model the connections among the emotional brain region, mirror neuron system, and perceptual brain region, with Spike-Timing-Dependent Plasticity (STDP)~\cite{bi1998synaptic} employed to facilitate learning of temporal sequence-dependent associations.

-During the self-experience learning phase, the firing of specific self-emotional neurons triggers corresponding external actions and perceptions (with first emotiaonal neurons firing mirror neurons firing 100ms later, followed by perceptual neurons firing 200ms later).
-Due to the temporal correlation, the connection weights among the three brain regions are reinforced through STDP.
+During the self-experience learning phase, the firing of specific self-emotional neurons triggers corresponding external actions and perceptions (with emotional neurons firing first, mirror neurons firing 100ms later, followed by perceptual neurons firing 200ms later).
+Due to the temporal correlation, the connection weights among the three brain regions are reinforced through Spike-Timing-Dependent Plasticity (STDP)~\cite{bi1998synaptic}.
 Here, we use the Leaky Integrate-and-Fire (LIF) spiking neuron~\cite{dayan2005theoretical} and long-term potentiation (LTP) in STDP as shown in Eq.~\ref{eq1}.
 In the testing phase, when presented with the external information of others, the network is able to automatically trigger the firing of the same self-emotional neurons.

-where $S_i,S_j$ denote the Spike train of neurons in two regions, $t_i,t_j$ denote the specific firing time of the two types of neurons. $A^+=0.5$ denotes the learning rate, $\tau ^+=20ms$ is a time constant.
+where $S_i,S_j$ denote the spike train of neurons in two regions, $t_i,t_j$ denote the specific firing time of the two types of neurons. $A^+=0.5$ denotes the learning rate, $\tau ^+=20ms$ is a time constant.